-Firstly we will outline why most overseas volunteer programs come with a fee.
-Then we will cover 4 ways you can volunteer abroad for free, as well as giving you tips on how to save money on volunteer programs that come with a fee.
+Firstly we will outline why most overseas volunteer programmes come with a fee.
+Then we will cover 4 ways you can volunteer abroad for free.
+As well as giving you tips on how to save money on volunteer programmes that come with a fee.

 - Why Does Volunteering Abroad come with a Fee?